Thousands of people across the UK are paying more tax than they need to, are you one of them? We explain how to check

 Your tax code can also be influenced by the benefits you receive through work such as a company car or health insurance.

 For more information to work out how company benefits influence you tax code visit the GOV.UK website.

-You can also use the 'company car and car fuel benefit calculator' on the GOV.UK wesbite for help working out how much taxable value your company car is considered to have.
+You can also use the 'company car and car fuel benefit calculator' on the GOV.UK website for help working out how much taxable value your company car is considered to have

 If you believe that you are on the wrong tax code then you should contact your tax office to ask for a tax assessment.

 Equally, if you are not paying enough tax you should inform the tax office as soon as possible, the longer you leave it the more you will have to pay back!

-There can be little doubt that tax can be a very complicated and frustrating topic at times.
+Tax can be a complicated and frustrating topic at times.
 However, if you are struggling there are several places you can turn to for help:

-Be warned: There are several companies which offer to submit your tax rebate request on your behalf, however although you will not have to chase HMRC yourself you will have to pay a fee which can be avoided by contacting HMRC directly.
+Be warned: There are several companies which offer to submit your tax rebate request on your behalf.
+However, keep in mind that although you will not have to chase HMRC yourself, you will have to pay a fee which can be avoided if you contact HMRC directly